Bvqlz/F1/README.md

 ---

-**Note**: This application requires an active internet connection to fetch real-time F1 data.
-Historical data availability depends on the Jolpica-F1 API coverage.
+**Note**: Historical data availability depends on the Jolpica-F1 API coverage.